yugoslavskiy/osx-clear-browser-histories/README.md

 ##USAGE

-First quit whichever browser (chrome/safari/opera) you want to clear the history of, then run the following terminal command:
+Ensure whichever browser (chrome/safari/opera) you want to clear the history of isn't currently running, then use the following terminal command:

 ```
-sh clear-chome-history.sh
+sh clear-chrome-history.sh
 ```

 To list which folders/files would be deleted, without actually deleting them:

 ```
-sh clear-chome-history.sh dry-run
+sh clear-chrome-history.sh dry-run
 ```